peweetheman/CSC252_Projects/unix-shell-lab/README.md

 Files:

-Makefile	# Compiles your shell program and runs the tests README		# This file tsh.c		# The shell program that you will write and hand in tshref		# The reference shell binary.
+Makefile	# Compiles the shell program and runs the tests README		# This file tsh.c		# The shell program tshref		# The reference shell binary.

-# The remaining files are used to test your shell
+# The remaining files are used to test the shell
 sdriver.pl	# The trace-driven shell driver
 trace*.txt	# The 15 trace files that control the shell driver tshref.out 	# Example output of the reference shell on all 15 traces